 The shadow set merge operation employs a throttling mechanism to limit the impact of merge I/O on applications.
 The merge process is throttled by introducing a delay between merge I/Os when system load is detected.
-The logic for computing this delay has been redesigned for OpenVMS Alpha Version 7.3-2.

 Depending on the requirements of your application load, it may be desirable to minimize the impact of the merge I/O on your applications and allow the merge to take longer to complete; conversely, it may be desirable to make the merge complete quickly and accept the impact on applications.
 The following two parameters, specified with logical names, allow you to make this tradeoff for all shadow sets on your system: